PRONOM: The PRONOM Persistent Unique Identifier (PUID) scheme

 The PRONOM Persistent Unique Identifier (PUID) is an extensible scheme of persistent, unique and unambiguous identifiers for records in the PRONOM registry.
 Such identifiers are fundamental to the exchange and management of digital objects, by allowing human or automated user agents to unambiguously identify, and share that identification of, the representation information required to support access to an object.
 This is a virtue both of the inherent uniqueness of the identifier, and of its binding to a definitive description of the representation information in a registry such as PRONOM.

 At present, the PUID scheme is limited to one particular class of representation information: the format in which a digital object is encoded.
 Formats were considered a particular priority for such a scheme, as no existing, universally applicable system provides for this.
-Unix magic numbers and Macintosh data forks do provide some of this functionality, but the same is not true within DOS or Microsoft Windows environments.
+Unix magic numbers and Macintosh data forks do provide some of this functionality, but the same is not true within MS-DOS or Windows environments.
 The three-character file extension is neither standardised nor unique, and is interpreted differently by different environments.
 Equally, the IANA MIME-type scheme does not provide sufficient granularity or coverage to satisfy the requirements for unique identifiers.
 The PUID scheme has been developed for the single purpose of providing such identifiers.

 The scheme has been adopted as the recommended encoding scheme for describing file formats in the latest version of the UK e-Government Metadata Standard.
 The scheme is designed to be extensible, and may be expanded in future to include other classes of representation information in PRONOM, such as compression methods, character encoding schemes, and operating systems.

 PUIDs can be expressed as Uniform Resource Identifiers using the info:pronom/ namespace, details of which are available from the info URI registry.
 Neither the PUID scheme, nor its expression as an info URI, supports any inherent dereferencing mechanism, i.e. a PUID does not resolve to a Uniform Resource Locator.
 However, The National Archives is planning to develop a range of services to expose PRONOM registry content, including a resolution service for PUIDs.